 What's it like to drive?

 The Rifter has perfectly adequate handling.
-It’s got necessarily light steering, a noticeable amount of body lean, and safety-led understeer.
+It’s got necessarily light steering and a noticeable amount of body lean.
 You’re not going to want to fling it around corners, but if you did, you wouldn’t buy a Rifter.
-However, the ride comfort is exceptionally good.
+However, the ride comfort is very good.
 The Rifter soaks up very poor road surfaces with aplomb and never overlays its driving manners with much in the way of wind and tyre noise, either.
 With light, well-judged controls and great visibility out in all directions (with the exception of the chunky bases of its front pillars, which might prove problematic in terms of blind spots for shorter drivers), the Rifter is good both in urban areas and out on open roads.

 How powerful is it?

-Peugeot offers two distinct engines in the Rifter: a 1.5-litre, four-cylinder turbodiesel and a 1.2-litre, three-cylinder turbo petrol, and then broadens the scope of the MPV by offering these in a variety of power outputs.
+Peugeot offers two distinct engines in the Rifter: a 1.5-litre diesel and a 1.2-litre, three-cylinder turbo petrol, and then broadens the scope of the MPV by offering these in a variety of power outputs.
 The diesel is available with anything between 75 and 130 horsepower: the 75hp and 100hp models mated to a five-speed manual gearbox, while the 130hp gets a six-speed manual with a new eight-speed automatic as an option.

-Peugeot’s award-winning three-cylinder PureTech petrol engine is offered at launch with 110 horsepower and a six-speed manual, with a 130 horsepower automatic option coming in 2019.
-All engines are refined and quiet in operation, and there’s enough torque in even the lower-powered diesels for the MPV to make acceptable progress, but the 100 horsepower diesel is saddled with a very clunky throw for its gearbox.
+Peugeot’s award-winning three-cylinder PureTech petrol engine is offered at launch with 110 horsepower and a six-speed manual, with a 130 horsepower automatic option coming later.
+All engines are smooth and quiet in operation, and there’s enough grunt in even the lower-powered diesels for the MPV to make acceptable progress, but the 100 horsepower diesel is saddled with a very clunky action for its gearbox.
 We’d advocate looking at the 110 horsepower petrol, which has a sweet and perky engine, as well as a much nicer gearshift for its six-speed gearbox.

 How much will it cost me?